Field target: New Zealand

 Membership of NZAFTA; the RGB to WFTF, consists of eight member clubs Nationally.

+Norway

+In the Norway there is no limit to the power of an air rifle.
+Anyone above the age of 18 can legally buy one, providing the caliber does not exceed .177" (4.5mm).
+Larger calibers require written approval from the police.

+However, in order to comply with the World Field Target Federation rules (as well as to limit damage to the targets), Field Target in Norway (NFTAC events) are restricted to rifles producing a maximum muzzle energy of 16.3 Joule (12 ft-lbs).

 Poland

 In Poland the energy limit for air guns is 17 joules (air guns above this limit must be registered and may be used only on shooting ranges).
 Therefore, the PFTA (Polish Field Target Association) has adopted the British limit of 16.3 joules (12 ft⋅lbf) for competitions.

 Spain

 In Spain the maximum rifle power is the legal limit of 24.2 joules.
 This power allows the use of .22 caliber without problems.
 The range of the targets must be between 9 meters and 50 meters.
 "Kentucky windage" and scope adjustment are used.

 Sweden

 The energy limit for a license fre air gun in Sweden is 10 joules, hence there are three classes.

 National (10J), International (16.3J) and full power (45J, formerly unlimited but has been limited due to damages on the targets), the two later classes required a firearms licence.